jaymcor/jaymcor.github.io/notes/mastodon_quickstart.md

 * Some exciting hook to convince people to follow you?
   * An interesting picture might help

+Ideally, do this before you follow others (see below).

 #### Let your various contacts know your address

 * `@me@some.server` in text, `https://some.server/@me` in link